khanmhmdi/Minimal-Jepa/README.md

 # Minimal JEPA - Moving Mnist Task
- 1. Download Dataset from this link
+ 1. Download Dataset from this link and put it in the "datasets" folder name.

  https://www.cs.toronto.edu/~nitish/unsupervised_video/mnist_test_seq.npy